-The Company has disclosed below information as stated in RB//2019-20ANS DOR.NBFC (PD) CC.
-No.102/03.10.001/2019-20 stated november D4, 2019 that enables market participants to make an information and market participants to make an information and market participants and figurity position.
+The Company has disclosed below information as stated in RBI/2019-20/88 DOR.NBFC (PD) CC.
+No.102/03.10.001/2019-20 dated november 04, 2019 that enables market participants to make an informed judgment about the soundness of its liquidity risk management framework and liquidity position.

-(i) Funding concentration based on significant connectparty (both deposits and borrowings): The Company is a non deposit taking non banking finance company (NBFC).
-The Company had not in east
+(i) Funding concentration based on significant counterparty (both deposits and borrowings) :

+The Company is a non deposit taking non banking finance company (NBFC).
+The Company had not invested in any public deposit.

-Sr.Ne.
-Number of Significant counterparties Amount % of Total Liabilitie 10 54775.47 71.269
+Sr.No.
+Number of Significant counterparties Amount % of Total Liabilities 1 10 54775.47 71.26%